Skip to main content

 Celonis Product Documentation

 Views are the key user experience component for Apps built in Celonis Studio.
-A View can be added to a package in the Studio and serves as the user interface of an app to your end-users.
+A View can be added to a package in Studio and serves as the user interface of an app to your end-users.
 Views are the evolution of the Analysis UI and offer a more guided user interaction.
 Views also allow to design of persona-specific user interfaces; e.g. Action Views, Steering Views, etc. A View can be based on one or multiple Knowledge Models meaning that data, insights, tasks from different data models can be visualized and interacted with in the same View.
-The Views of an app are created in the Studio and can be accessed by the end-users via the Apps.
+The Views of an app are created in the Studio, and business users can access them in the Apps area of the navigation menu.

 Core elements of a View are its metadata, layout, components, tools, and inputs.
 View configurations are built upon YAML technology to store the configuration in a machine and human-readable way.